Zoloft PPHN Prognosis: Is PPHN from Zoloft Permanent?

 What is PPHN and how is it diagnosed?

-Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition where the infant's pulmonary vascular resistance remains elevated after birth, causing right-to-left shunting and severe hypoxemia.
-Diagnosis is confirmed by echocardiography showing elevated pulmonary artery pressure and right ventricular dysfunction, often in the absence of structural heart disease.
+PPHN stands for Persistent Pulmonary Hypertension of the Newborn, a serious condition where the infant's pulmonary blood vessels remain constricted after birth, causing low oxygen levels.
+Diagnosis is confirmed by echocardiography showing elevated pulmonary artery pressure and right-to-left shunting, while ruling out congenital heart disease.

 Does submitting information create an attorney-client relationship?